2.1. معالجة البيانات¶ Open the notebook in Colab

 2.1.4.
 Indexing and Slicing¶

-Just as in any other Python array, elements in an ndarray
+Just as in any other Python array, elements in an ndarray can be

 accessed by index.
 As in any Python array, the first element has index